Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

 Prigozhin was outspoken and critical of how Russian generals were waging the war in Ukraine, where his mercenaries were some of the fiercest fighters for the Kremlin.
 For a long time, Putin appeared content to allow such infighting, but Prigozhin’s brief revolt raised the ante.

 On June 23, his mercenaries swept through the southern Russian city of Rostov-on-Don and captured the military headquarters there without firing a shot.
-They then drove to within about 200 kilometers (125 miles) of Moscow and downed several military aircraft, killing more than a dozen Russian pilots.
+They then drove to within about 125 miles of Moscow and downed several military aircraft, killing more than a dozen Russian pilots.

 Putin initially denounced the rebellion as “treason” and a “stab in the back,” but soon made a deal that saw an end to the mutiny a day after it began in exchange for an amnesty for Prigozhin and his mercenaries and permission for them to move to Belarus.